-At most schools, PE kit only comes home during the school holidays for washing.
+Traditionally, PE kit only comes home during the school holidays for washing.
 This means you only really need one of everything.
 The trouble with this is that most supermarkets sell PE T-Shirts and shorts in packs of two.
 You might want to team up with a friend and split a pack between you.

 Things to Consider when Deciding How Much School Uniform to Buy